MattyMyers22/portfolio_etl/README.md

 This project aims to provide a structure for extracting investment portfolio data stored in Google Sheets, as well as financial data through Yahoo Finance, to transform and load into a SQL database.

+## Initial Setup
+* MySQL
+* Python >= Verion 3
+* Google Account
+* Google Sheet with tab for portfolio transaction data and one for historical cash values (need example tables)

 ## Data Sources
 There are two data sources that are required for extraction of the information needed.
 * Google Sheet (Extracted through API)